Jackknife Inference for Fixed Effects Models: Jackknife Inference

 so that \eqref{v1} and \eqref{v2} can be restated as $\bs{D}^\top \bs{v} = \bs{d}$.
 Since $\textup{rank}( \bs{A} ) = R$ and $\bs{\iota}_m \notin \textup{col}( \bs{A} )$, we have $\textup{rank}( \bs{D} ) = R + 1$, and hence the feasible set

 is nonempty whenever $m \geq R + 1$, and has infinitely many elements when $m \geq R + 2$.
 One can obtain an asymptotically unbiased jackknife estimator by solving the linear system $\bs{D}^\top \bs{v} = \bs{d}$ without reference to $\bs{C}$.
-For example, the minimum Euclidean-norm solution is given by
+For example, the minimum Euclidean norm solution is given by

 Yet, since $\bs{C}$ is known, we can go further and construct an unbiased estimator with minimal asymptotic variance.
 In particular, an MVUJ weights vector is obtained by solving